jgiggler/software-programming-quiz-backend/README.md

     - 'smtp_password' is the password generated when you enable SMTP permission.

 7. Deploy the Flask App with `python app.py`.
 By default, it will run on port 4546, but you can change that at the bottom of app.py.

+8. Deploy the frontend (link at the top) and you should be set!